AlexGalays/abyssa-js/README.md

 [**when.js**](https://github.com/cujojs/when): A small and solid implementation of Promise/A+.
 This is used internally to orchestrate asynchronous behaviors.

 Abyssa is compiled in two flavors: with and without dependencies built in.
 The standalone build may be used if a project already depends on some of these libraries.

-<a name="browser-support"></a>
-# Browser support

-Tested with most modern browsers, IE9 and IE8 (with the inclusion of proper es5 shims).

 <a name="cookbook"></a>